mohaEs/VL4ML/README.md

 ## requirements:

-For these experiemtns, python 3.7 and Keras of Tensorflow 2.4.0 are used. </br>
+For these experiments, python 3.7 and Keras of Tensorflow 2.9.0 (also 2.4.0) are used. </br>
 You can also consider the requirements.txt